Frendzel/sda-sql/README.md

 Be aware that sometimes host address which needs to be changed to:
 127.0.0.1, 192.168.99.100, localhost.

-# Schemat employees
+# Schema employees

-Wywołać poniższe skrypty w następującej kolejności na bazie:
+Run below scripts in given order!

 * employees.sql
 * load_departments.dump ;